Frequently Asked Questions (FAQs)

 Students who transfer in with more than 15 credits may, or may not need, to complete the required the GC course depending on how far along they were in their general education when they transferred.
-If you need to complete GC it will show up on your STAR.
+If you need to complete GC it will show up on your Advising Report.

 A maximum of six Global Scholar transfer credits may be accepted as counting toward the GS Certificate.